-A theft alert can be set if a trailer is connected and the alert is enabled.
+Theft alert can be set if a trailer is connected and the alert is enabled.
 When the trailer is disconnected and the vehicle is off, an alarm will sound.

-Touch Theft Alert in Settings to view the Theft Alert settings page.
+Touch Theft Alert to turn on/off Theft Alerts for the selected profile.
 These alerts are based on the Trailer Profile, so the settings for each Trailer Profile must be turned on or off.
-Touch a profile to view more information or adjust the setting for that profile.

 This setting will be off by default for each Trailer Profile, including the Guest Trailer Profile.

-A smartphone will receive a notification that the trailer related to the selected Trailer Profile is disconnected from the vehicle, if the setting is on for the active Trailer Profile, the vehicle has an OnStar or connected service plan and the smartphone number has been added to the account for this notification.
+A smartphone will receive a notification that the trailer related to the selected Trailer Profile is disconnected from the vehicle. if the setting is on for the active Trailer Profile, the vehicle has an OnStar or connected service plan and the smartphone number has been added to the account for this notification.

-If the setting is turned off for a given Trailer Profile, the smartphone will not receive this security notification even if the Trailer Profile is active.
+If the setting is turned off for a given Trailer Profile, the smartphone will not receive this security notification even if the Trailer Profile is active